Handling Customer Support Requests

 For Onsite Assignments

-1. Always give client an hour range for tech arrival.
-So if you schedule tech for 1pm, then tell the client arrival will be between 12:30 and 1:30.
-This is because the tech may be coming from another job or may encounter transportation issues, so we cannot give an exact arrival time.
+1. Once onsite appointments are scheduled, clients are emailed a confirmation at informs them that there is an hour range for tech arrival.
+So if they schedule a tech for 1pm arrival, the client is informed the arrival will actually be between 12:30 and 1:30.
+This is because the tech may be coming from another assignment or may encounter transportation issues.

-3. Unless the call is urgent (and break/fix customer is willing to pay for expedited service), wait to schedule an onsite until you can schedule two onsite jobs in the same general location for the same day - one in the morning and one in the afternoon.
+3. When possible, wait to schedule an onsite until you can schedule two onsite jobs in the same general location for the same day - one in the morning and one in the afternoon.
+This will depend on urgency, which we determine, not the customer.
+(Expedited service is also available for a fee.
+Please see: Policies for Expedited Service for Managed and non-Managed Customers

 For REMOTE Assignments:

-Client books a specific time via TimeZest.
-Client is instructed in the confirmation email to call into the office at the scheduled time.
-We don't call the client.
+Customer books a specific time via a TimeZest scheduling link.
+Customer is instructed in the confirmation email to call into the office at the scheduled time.
+We do not call the client.
 (The only exception to this is the Help Desk team.
-They have separate policies.)
+They have separate policies and they will call the customer within an hour of the scheduled appointment time.)

 updated by RP 4/6/23